Kirsten Green enters her ninth season at Harvard as the director of men's basketball operations for the Crimson.

 Green is a 1996 graduate of Duke University where she earned a bachelor's degree in mathematics.
 While at Duke, she served as a four-year manager for the men's basketball program.
 Green, who was with the team during its run to the 1994 NCAA championship game, served as head manager as a senior when the Blue Devils won the 1997 Atlantic Coast Conference regular-season championship.

-Green is currently pursuing a Master of Liberal Arts degree in General Management from Harvard University and is expected to graduate in May 2015.
+Green completed her Master of Liberal Arts degree in General Management from Harvard University in May 2015.